-Information on health and safety issues contained in this element has been coordinated with the other elements of the City's General Plan, particularly Land Use and Community Design, Open Space and Agriculture, and Natural Resources and Conservation.
+Information on health and safety issues contained in this element has been coordinated with the other elements of the City's General Plan, particularly Land Use and Community Design, Natural Resources and Conservation, and Open Space and Agriculture.

-Noise issues are most closely associated with the land use and circulation portions of the Hollister General Plan.
+Noise issues are most closely associated with the Land Use and Community Design and Circulation Elements of the Hollister General Plan.
 Specific concerns addressed are: (1) establishment of noise-compatible land uses, (2) regulation of new development to limit noise impacts on noise-sensitive uses, (3) minimization of traffic noise, (4) enforcement of noise standards to protect the existing quality of life, and (5) insulation of residences exposed to excessive levels of noise.